umputun/remark42/README.md

 For local development mode with Hot Reloading use `npm start` instead of `npm run build`.
 In this case `webpack` will serve files using `webpack-dev-server` on `localhost:9000`.
-By visiting `127.0.0.1:9000/web` you will get a page with main comments widget. communicating with demo server backend running on `https://demo.remark42.com`.
+By visiting `127.0.0.1:9000/web` you will get a page with main comments widget communicating with demo server backend running on `https://demo.remark42.com`.
 But you will not be able to login with any oauth providers due to security reasons.